tpolvinen/Agri/source/luonnos.md

 *1.8 Turvallisuus, 1.10 yksityisyys, 1.9 identiteetinhallinta*

+*@yoonDeviceCloudCollaboration2016*
+*...many organizations have raised the concerns about the cloud computing with respect to performance and privacy.*
+*Applications that implement the device/cloud collaboration framework can yield high performance, such as reduced latency in processing a user’s request.
+In addition, the cost of managing the cloud can be reduced when the compute resources on the millions of smart mobile devices are utilized.
+Aside from the benefits in terms of cost and performance, the framework helps the application protect privacy of the end users by either processing personal data within a device or analyzing the obfuscated version of the personal data on cloud.*

 *1.11 Standardisaatio ja säännöstely*

 IoT:n laajentumisesta ja markkinoiden arvosta on esitetty useita optimistisia ja jopa fantastisia ennusteita.
 Näiden ennusteiden toteutumiseksi vaaditaan kuitenkin useilla alueilla monia innovaatioita ja huomattavaa edistystä.
 Tämän lisäksi IoT:n kasvun vauhdittamiseksi tarvittaisiin yhteistoimintaa ja tiedonjakoa pienten kasvuyritysten lisäksi myös johtavien suurien teknologiayritysten kesken.
 Valtiollisten toimijoiden strategiat IoT:n suhteen ovat muuttuneet ja IoT:n keskeiseen tutkimukseen on panostettu IoT:hen liittyvien investointien lisäännyttyä selkeästi.
 Esimerkiksi European Research Cluster on the Internet of Things (IERC) [http://www.internet-of-things-research.eu] on tukenut ja toteuttanut useita perustavan laatuista IoT-tutkimushankkeita.  [@khodadadiInternetThingsOverview2016, 6]